 rel some owl:Thing EquivalentTo hasTemporalQualification only (rel some owl:Thing)

-This definition ensures that the relation is properly inherited by all qualifications of a continuant, if it has any.
+This definition (where owl:Thing should be substituted with the correct domain and range of rel) ensures that the relation is inherited by all qualifications of a continuant, if it has any.
+It prevents at least some potential errors.
 Since it is usually recommended to define all necessary relations in a top-level ontology [11], this work would only have to be done once and would not be a burden to users of the top-level.

 Conclusion